IsaacRoss/salesforcer/README.md

 ## Salesforcer Lead Saver

-This is a module for the purpose of saving leads to salesforce via the Rest API.
-This module is only to build via the Session ID Authorization.
+This is a module for the purpose of saving leads to salesforce via the Rest API. _**This module only supports the Session ID Authorization model**_.

 You will need to obtain a clientId and a clientSecret.
 Please see documentation for more information.
 [Salesforce Rest Api Documentation](https://www.salesforce.com/us/developer/docs/api_rest/)